Christie-Norton-McIntosh/ServiceNow-2-Notion/server/utils/VALIDATION_README.md

    - **Error** → Type: Checkbox
    - **Validation** → Type: Text (or Rich Text)
 3. No code changes needed - validator updates these automatically

+### Optional Expected Headings
+You can supply an `expectedHeadings` array when invoking validation (already wired in route integration) to ensure critical sections (e.g. "Overview", "Prerequisites", "Procedure") appear.
+Missing headings are treated as warnings, not failures.

 ## Validation Results